 Can Super Green Juice Replace Whole Foods?

 The simple answer is no they can’t.
 But they can provide a healthy alternative, especially for those who are not going to change their ways, don’t have time or simply wont make the effort.
 It’s part of living in everyday 21st century society, and as much as it’s a load of bollocks, it’s a reality.

 Most powders on the market are low in calories, but make sure you check the labels as some may have added sugar to sweeten the juice, but most these days use natural ingredients to help with taste.

 What tends to happen is that if the green juice powder does not taste the best when added with water, people tend to mix it with other juices, or a smoothie with sugar or honey, which will greatly increases the calorie intake.
 It’s one of the reasons we worked really hard to ensure our green juice powder tastes great, without a high calorie intake.
-You can find it here.
+Visit our green powder supplement collection here.